lyteword/chspurgeon-tod/volume-5/psalm-111.md

 **Verse 1.**

-1\.Who are the upright?
+1\.
+Who are the upright?

-2\.What are they doing?
+2\.
+What are they doing?
 Praising God.

-3\.What shall I do if I am favoured to stand among them?
+3\.
+What shall I do if I am favoured to stand among them?
 "I will praise the Lord."

 **Verse 1.** Where I love to be, and what I love to do.

 **Verse 2.** The Christian philosopher.

-1\.His sphere: "The works of the Lord."
+1\.
+His sphere: "The works of the Lord."

-2\.His work: "Sought out."
+2\.
+His work: "Sought out."

-3\.His qualification: "Pleasure therein."
+3\.
+His qualification: "Pleasure therein."

-4\.His conclusion: "Praise, "as in Ps 111:1.
+4\.
+His conclusion: "Praise, "as in Ps 111:1.

 **Verses 2-9.** The psalmist furnishes us with matter for praise from the works of God.

-1\.The greatness of his works and the glory of them.
+1\.
+The greatness of his works and the glory of them.

-2\.The righteousness of them.
+2\.
+The righteousness of them.

-3\.The goodness of them.
+3\.
+The goodness of them.

-4\.The power of them.
+4\.
+The power of them.

-5\.The conformity of them to his word of promise.
+5\.
+The conformity of them to his word of promise.

-6\.The perpetuity of them.— *Matthew Henry.*
+6\.
+The perpetuity of them.— *Matthew Henry.*

 **Verse 3** (last clause).
 As an essential attribute, as revealed in providence, as vindicated in redemption, as demonstrated in punishment, as appropriated by believers.